It isn’t just what shoppers put into their shopping baskets NZ that counts. It is why they choose to pick them up in the first place.

 Why You Should Have Shopping Baskets NZ At Your Store

-New Zealand grocers, supermarkets and small retailers are living through a period of great change when it comes to people’s buying habits; habits which now mean supplying the best range of shopping baskets possible and ensuring there are enough on hand to service customers’ demands is now more important than ever.
+New Zealand grocers, supermarkets and small retailers are living through a period of great change when it comes to people’s buying habits.
+Habits which now mean supplying the best range of shopping baskets NZ possible.
+And ensuring there are enough on hand to service customers’ demands is now more important than ever.

-1. Knee-jerk shopping:
+1. Knee-jerk shopping

-2. Top-up shopping:
+2. Top-up shopping

-3. Time-poor shoppers:
+3. Time-poor shoppers

-4. Self-service shopping:
+4. Self-service shopping

 The rise in popularity of self-service check-outs, where the majority of shoppers will have a basket-load of items to scan, means stores have to cater for customers who want little interaction with staff.
 The self-service shopper has been designed around shopping baskets.

-5. The 24-hour shopper:
+5. The 24-hour shopper

-6. The self-controlled shopper:
+6. The self-controlled shopper

-7. Maximising the impulse spend:
+7. Maximising the impulse spend

-8. The small-shop basket trolley:
+8. The small-shop basket trolley

-9. Eco bags and shopping baskets:
+9. Eco bags and shopping baskets NZ

 According to this year’s Countdown Trolley Report into Kiwi buying habits, the purchase of reusable grocery bags increased by 130% on last year.
-As more eco bags enter circulation, it’s more likely that customers are going to use them inside stores while making their selections and before going to the checkout – something that can be avoided by having easy access to baskets as they enter stores.
+As more eco bags enter circulation, it’s more likely that customers are going to use them inside stores while making their selections and before going to the checkout.
+Yet something that can be avoided by having easy access to baskets as they enter stores.

-10. Serving the basket-shopper:
+10. Serving the basket-shopper

-11. Think about design:
+11. Think about design

-12. Point of Sale habits:
+12. Point of Sale habits

 Store layouts and POS designs have to accommodate traditional shoppers and customers who want treat the transaction as a swift, seamless, low-interaction activity.
 Many customers who choose to shop with a basket but don’t have access to self-service checkouts might still choose contactless forms of payment and look for low-queue checkouts.

-Contact Mills Display Today For More Information
+Contact Us For More Shopping Baskets NZ Information